bgekhtman/Agility-APIProtection-2018/docs/class1/module1/module1.rst

 ..
 NOTE::
    This section is optional and can be skipped

-The goal of this exercise is to gain practical expirience with API calls and to research existing BIG-IP configuration.
+The goal of this exercise is to gain practical experience with API calls and to research existing BIG-IP configuration.
 For this purpose you are going to utilize BIG-IP iControl.

 1. In Postman create new collection, define a name **BIG-IP**